doan797/simple/demo.md

-First line
+First line!

 second line!

-third line
+third line!

 and a final forth line.
-This is it
+This is it!